 JEE Main Paper 2 primarily evaluates a candidate’s Aptitude and Mathematical skills, whereas NATA assesses a broader range of abilities, including observational skills, drawing, aesthetic sensitivity, critical thinking, and mathematics.
 This diverse skill assessment in NATA provides a more comprehensive measure of a candidate’s aptitude for an architecture program.

-The Council of Architecture (CoA) has established the minimum qualifying marks for NATA 2025 that candidates must achieve to pass the exam.
-The highest score obtained across all attempts will be considered the valid NATA 2025 score.
+CoA has kept a minimum qualifying score for NATA 2026 that candidates must get to pass the exam.
 The qualifying criteria are as follows:

-Overall Score: A combined total of at least 70 out of 200 (sum of Parts A and B)
+Overall: A total of 70 out of 200 (sum of Parts A and B)

 JEE Main Paper 2 Qualifying Marks

-Unlike NATA, the National Testing Agency (NTA) does not specify official qualifying marks for JEE Main Paper 2.
-Instead, the eligibility for BArch admissions through JEE Main varies across institutions.
-Generally, candidates must:
+NTA does not mention the qualifying score for JEE Main Paper 2.
+The minimum score required for BArch admissions through JEE Main varies across institutions.

-Secure a minimum aggregate score in their Class 12 board exams, typically around 50% with Mathematics as a mandatory subject
+Generally, candidates must get in the Class 12 board exams 50% with Mathematics as a mandatory subject

 Part A - Drawing and Composition Test - Offline Mode